GalSim-developers/GalSim/README.md

     git tag -l

-at terminal from within the repository.
+at a terminal from within the repository.

 The version of the code at any given snapshot can then be checked out using the tag name, e.g.: